Illinois Free Legal Answers for Civil Appeals

 WHO CAN VOLUNTEER?

 Any lawyer who is registered as active and authorized to practice with the ARDC, including those with house counsel status, can volunteer by registering at: il.freelegalanswers.org.
-For Illinois Free Legal Answers for Civil Appeals, we are seeking attorneys with appellate experience to start answering questions once the program launches in the fall of 2020.
+For Illinois Free Legal Answers for Civil Appeals, we are seeking attorneys with appellate experience to start answering questions.
 If you are from a law firm or corporation and believe this may be of interest to multiple colleagues, one possibility is to organize a Legal Answers Clinic.

 Additionally, those with inactive or retired status and out-of- state licensed attorneys can volunteer under Supreme Court Rule 756 by filling out the first page of this form and sending it to firstname.lastname@example.org.
 PILI staff will then complete the second page as the sponsoring entity and submit it to the ARDC and let you know when we have a response.
 Response time will vary and this must be done annually.